Endogen/lamden-python-dev/README.md

 But first of all, why should you care?
 There are countless other blockchains out there, right?
 Well, let's see:

-- In general, it's a solid custom blockchain project with a nice community and interesting tokenomics
+- In general, it's a solid custom blockchain project written in Python with a nice community and interesting properties:

+  - No blocktime

+  - Fees are votable

+  - Around 100k TPS

+  - Fast transactions (finalized in under one second)

-- Always wanted to code smart contracts but Solidity just isn't your thing?
+- Always wanted to code smart contracts but Solidity just isn't for you?
 On Lamden you code and deploy smart contracts with Python - directly from your browser wallet

-- Core developers pay a bounty of \$400 (\$200 via PayPal and \$200 $ worth of TAU the native coin) to everyone that codes up with a smart contract that is somewhat userfull
+- Core developers pay a bounty of \$400 (\$200 via PayPal and \$200 worth of TAU the native coin) to everyone that codes up a smart contract that is somewhat userfull

 - Once you created a smart contract you receive 90% of all transaction fees that are processed through that smart contract

 ## Prerequisites

 ### Python

 Make sure to have Python 3 installed (i would recommand to use Python 3.9) alongside `python3-dev` so that you are able to build Python extensions.
-To install it:
+To install it all:

 ##### macOS